krlove/eloquent-model-generator/README.md

 ### output-path
 Generated file will be saved into `app/Models` directory of your application and have `App\Models` namespace by default.
 If you want to change the destination and namespace, supply the `output-path` and `namespace` options respectively:
 ```
-php artisan krlove:generate:model User --output-path=/full/path/to/output/directory --namespace=Your\\Custom\\Namespace
+php artisan krlove:generate:model User --output-path=/full/path/to/output/directory --namespace=Your\\Custom\\Models\\Place
 ```
 `output-path` can be absolute path or relative to project's `app` directory.
 Absolute path must start with `/`:
 - `/var/www/html/app/Models` - absolute path
-- `Models` - relative path, will be transformed to `/var/www/html/app/Models` (assuming your project app directory is `/var/www/html/app`)
+- `Custom/Models` - relative path, will be transformed to `/var/www/html/app/Custom/Models` (assuming your project app directory is `/var/www/html/app`)

 ### base-class-name
-By default generated class will be extended from `Illuminate\Database\Eloquent\Model`.
+By default, generated class will be extended from `Illuminate\Database\Eloquent\Model`.
 To change the base class specify `base-class-name` option:
 ```
 php artisan krlove:generate:model User --base-class-name=Custom\\Base\\Model
 ```

-### backup
+### no-backup
-Save existing model before generating a new one
+If `User.php` file already exist, it will be renamed into `User.php~` first and saved at the same directory.
+Unless `no-backup` option is specified:
 ```
-php artisan krlove:generate:model User --backup
+php artisan krlove:generate:model User --no-backup
 ```
-If `User.php` file already exist, it will be renamed into `User.php~` first and saved at the same directory.
-After than a new `User.php` will be generated.

 ### Other options
 There are several useful options for defining several model's properties: